dabit3/basic-serverless-api/README.md

 })
 ```

-Next, update the dependencies in the lambda function to include uuid:
+Next, update the dependencies in the lambda function to include __uuid__:

 __amplify/backend/function/<function_name>/src/package.json__